Previously thought to be a subspecies of the Sunda slow loris, the Javan slow loris was classified as a separate species in the 2000s.

 - Population: Unknown

 - Size: 293mm

 The Javan slow loris is known from provinces of Banten, West Java and at least as far east as the western part of East Java in Indonesia.

 Habitat and Ecology

-The Javan slow loris inhabit primary and secondary forests, also being found in bamboo and mangrove forests, and on chocolate plantations.
+The Javan slow loris inhabit primary and secondary forests, as well as bamboo and mangrove forests, and chocolate plantations.
 Their diet consists of fruit, tree gum, insects, lizards and eggs.